 Our vision: To develop automated workflows for georeferencing and dating large image collections and use photogrammetry to create an historical 3D city model.

-Cindy Kröber & Leyla Dewitz (Information Sciences, TU Dresden)
+Cindy Kröber & Leyla Dewitz (Information Science, TU Dresden)

 How do researchers use photo archives and how can we support research, the contextualization and evaluation of media objects, including user-generated and user-assessed content?